PREreview/rapid-prereview/README.md

 ### Redis

 Be sure that redis is running on the default port (6379).
-For convenience you can run: `npm run redis`.
+For convenience you can run: `npm run redis` to start redis

 ### Database (CouchDB 2.x + Clouseau + Dreyfus)